-In a study involving 11,500 business leaders, the Corporate Leadership Council discovered the absence of cross-cultural skill is an impediment to both individual leaders and their companies.
+In a study involving 11,500 business leaders, the Corporate Leadership Council discovered the absence of cross-cultural skills as an impediment to both individual leaders and their companies.
 Leaders who had low intercultural skill rates were less likely to be identified as a high-performing leader on a global scale as their counterparts who had higher skill rates.
-Cross-cultural training can help leaders and companies overcome the obstacles created by a lack of knowledge on how other cultures tackle tasks.
+Cross-cultural training can help leaders and companies overcome the obstacles created by a lack of knowledge of how other cultures tackle tasks.

 Cultural training provides advantages for organizations as well as individuals.
 When an organization has an effective cultural training program in place, they are better able to: